1. Home

 Common RSA Encryption & Decryption Errors (and Fixes)

-Fix: Always use the same padding scheme for encryption and decryption.
+Fix: Always use the same padding scheme for both encryption and decryption.

-Fix: Use hybrid encryption — encrypt the data using AES, and encrypt the AES key using RSA.
+Fix: Use hybrid encryption — encrypt the data with AES, then encrypt the AES key using RSA.

 Secure Usage Guidelines for RSA

-• Use RSA only for key exchange or small secrets
+• Use RSA only for key exchange or encrypting small secrets — not bulk data

 When NOT to Use RSA Encryption

-For Java implementation of RSA, you can follow this article .
+For a Java implementation of RSA encryption and decryption, follow this article.

 RSA Padding Schemes